-a handful fresh herbs (I used sage and basil flower)
+handful of fresh herbs (I used sage and basil flower)

-Alternatively instead of tahini dressing why not try goat's cheese over the smashed pumpkin?
+Instead of tahini dressing, why not crumble goat's cheese over the smashed pumpkin?
 It tastes just as amazing.